Table of Contents

 Time decay models assign increasing credit to touchpoints closer to conversion, recognizing that recent interactions often have stronger influence on purchase decisions.

-Best For: Shorter sales cycles or transactional B2B purchases
+Best For: Shorter sales cycles or transactional B2B purchases with clear conversion moments

 Limitations: Undervalues early-stage brand awareness and thought leadership activities that initiate buyer interest